UbhiTS/ad-alexadoorwindowannounce/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 Alexa announces your doors/windows opening and closing.
-Comes in handy for garage doors or side/main exits for houses and shops where you need to stay informed of the doors/windows state when it changes.
+Comes in handy specially for garage doors or side/main exits for homes and shops where you need to stay informed of any changes.
+Trust me, it's a secured feeling to know the status of your garage, main/side exits.

+Ever since we've set this up in our home, we don't think we can do without it now.
+Your home suddenly gets a voice, something like Jarvis ...
+Awesome!

 Please ⭐ this repo if you like my work and also check out my other repos like
 - [Home Assistant 'STEROIDS' Configuration](https://github.com/UbhiTS/ha-config-ataraxis)